 Following the point above, if your MVS can all be reached via the same channel that can be a big boon to your marketing focus.

-And of course there can be other factors that could help, like finding an MVS in a single close geography so you can easily reach them – a critical attribute in a high-touch oriented solution.
+And of course there can be other factors that could help, like finding an MVS in a single geographical area so you can easily reach them – a critical attribute in a high-touch oriented solution.

 Thinking ahead to adjacencies

 If you can think ahead from where your first MVS is to the next ones, it can be very helpful to pick adjacent segments that closely align to each other and could have at least similar attributes so that you can leverage work from one MVS to the next.